-- Strong sales volumes and profitability - Defended market share despite increased competition through targeted sales activities. - Achieved a marked improvement in Trade Receivables with Overdues reduced to record low levels. - Continued a major reconstruction / refurbishment project on the majority our the network of petrol stations in order to modernize, adapt to increasing compliance requirements and improve customer satisfaction.
+- Defended market share despite increased competition through targeted sales activities. - Achieved a marked improvement in Trade Receivables with Overdues reduced to record low levels. - Continued a major reconstruction/refurbishment project on the majority our the network of petrol stations in order to modernize, adapt to increasing compliance requirements and improve customer satisfaction.